Cole McDonald

-Cole McDonald (born May 20, 1998) is an American football quarterback for the Houston Roughnecks of the XFL.
-He most recently played for the Toronto Argonauts of the Canadian Football League (CFL).
-He played college football at Hawaii and was drafted by the Tennessee Titans in the seventh round of the 2020 NFL Draft.
+Cole McDonald (born May 20, 1998) is an American professional football quarterback.
+He played college football for the Hawaii Rainbow Warriors and was selected by the Tennessee Titans in the seventh round of the 2020 NFL draft.

-Early life and high school
+Early life

-McDonald was born in La Mirada, California and grew up in La Habra, California.
+McDonald was born in La Mirada, California, and grew up in La Habra, California.
 He attended Sonora High School where he played football and ran track.
 As a senior, McDonald completed 63% of his passes for 2,313 yards and 19 touchdowns while also rushing for 1,091 yards and 10 touchdowns.
 McDonald was lightly recruited in high school and initially received no scholarship offers from Division I schools.
 He initially intended on playing at a junior college for a year until he received a last-minute offer from Hawaii coach Nick Rolovich the night before national signing day.

 College career

 McDonald redshirted his true freshman season.
 As a redshirt freshman, McDonald served as the Rainbow Warriors's backup quarterback and played in six games, completing five of nine passes for 22 yards and a touchdown and finishing third on the team in rushing with 138 and one touchdown on 16 carries.

+2018 season

 He was named the team's starting quarterback going into his redshirt sophomore season and passed for 3,875 yards and 36 touchdowns and was named honorable mention All-Mountain West Conference (MWC).
 He tightened his motion after consulting quarterbacks coach Craig Stutzmann and completed 38 percent of his deep throws.
 Following the end of the season McDonald revealed that he had played through a sprained MCL and internal bleeding.

+2019 season

 As a redshirt junior, McDonald passed for 4,135 and 33 touchdowns with 14 interceptions while also rushing for 383 yards and seven touchdowns and was named second-team All-MWC.
-Following the end of the season, he announced that he would forgo his final year of NCAA eligibility to enter the 2020 NFL Draft.
+McDonald threw for 4 touchdowns but also 4 interceptions in the Rainbow Warriors' first game of the season against Arizona, stopping Arizona quarterback Khalil Tate at the 1-yard line for the 45-38 win.
+In their next game against Oregon State, Hawaii came back from a 21-7 deficit in the second quarter to win 31-28.
+He had a strong performance in a 54-3 road thrashing against Nevada, completing 25 of his 30 passes and throwing for 312 yards and 4 touchdowns.
+Following the end of the season, he announced that he would forgo his final year of NCAA eligibility to enter the 2020 NFL draft.